 NOTE 2: This requirement aims energy-efficient positioning technologies draining a minimal energy on the UE battery.
 It derives from use cases, such as asset tracking, with a small form-factor battery representative of an IoT device.
 This requirement may translate into an energy consumption for the UE’s positioning functions in the order of 20 mJ per fix.
+For example, at Service Level 1 allow a UE to operate for at least 12 years using less than 1800 mWh of battery capacity, assuming multiple position updates per hour.